Going to a pharmacy

 - Only prescriptions by Canada-licensed physicians are filled by pharmacies.

-- Manitoba pharmacies may sell only Health Canada approved drugs.
+- Manitoba pharmacies are allowed to sell only Health Canada approved drugs.

 Prescription and over-the-counter medications